chiffa/BioFlow/PolyPharma/README.txt

 PolyPharma
 =======================

-This code is currently under development and thus it might not be stable and isn't necessary as well documented as it should.
+This code is currently under development and thus it isn't always stable, thoroughly tested or well documented.

 This project's goal is to predict systemic effect of multiple gene perturbation, wherther trigered by a drug or by a disease (such as cancer or disease with complex genetic background).
 It's main intended uses are prediction of